ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Most of the default settings should be ok, however some settings need to be verified or added:
-* In Branch Sources under Behaviours `Filter by name` should be added to exclude the `debian` branch from beeing build.
+* In Branch Sources under Behaviours `Filter by name` should be added to exclude the `debian` branch from being build.
 * `Advanced clone behaviours` should be added and the path to the git mirror needs to be specified: `/home/jenkins/git_mirrors/libelektra`
 * Under Property strategy you can add `Trigger build on pull request comment`.